ProfessorMR/Static-website-templates/template-13/README.md

 # Giso store - Clothing store website

-A website for introducing and selling special perfumes.
+A website for introducing and selling clothes.

 ## Screenshot